Best Cordless Drill Under $150 (2025 Guide – Budget but Powerful)

 💰 BLACK+DECKER LD120VA – Best Budget Pick

-If you’re mainly doing shelf installations, you may also want to read our guide on the best drill for hanging shelves.
+If you’re installing shelves or working with drywall, you may also want to read our guide to the best drill for hanging shelves to avoid common mistakes..

 🪶 Bosch PS31-2A – Best Lightweight Option

-For drywall and anchor installs, you might also compare options in our guide to the best drill for drywall and wall anchors.
+For drywall and anchor installs, you can compare options in our guide to the best drill for drywall anchors in apartment walls.

 🔋 Ryobi ONE+ – Best for Expanding Your Tool Collection